 Does Verbit support transcription for complex topics?

 Yes.
-Verbit’s sophisticated technology combines a linguistic, acoustic and contextual events model to identify the topic of the file and engage a most-used words database for higher accuracy, even for complex terminology.
+Verbit’s sophisticated technology combines linguistic, acoustic and contextual events to identify the topic of the file and engage a database of the most-used words accordingly for higher accuracy, even with complex terminology.

 Is there a minimum duration for files?

 Yes.
 We accept files that are one minute and above.